sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 Root cause unclear: either an outage at the nearest Quad9 distribution servers or a network failure between me and Quad9.
 No similar outage has happened to date and Quad9 does not have a service status page (that I could find).

+## Momentary Power Spike from Mains Power

+- **Start**: `2018-04-17 11:18:03`
+- **End**: `2018-04-17 11:18:10`
+- **Root Cause**: Unexpected power spike on mains power, over Tallinn city centre, reason unknown
+- **Discovered By**: User + Monitoring

+I was working in the office, when, suddenly, the green emergency exit sign on the ceiling flashed to ~300% regular brightness, then back again.
+Seconds later, I received an alert on my phone that my homelab had gone to battery power - the UPS had taken over.
+Five seconds later, the UPS was back on mains power.

+{% picture 2018/outages/ups-battery.png alt="Kibana logs, showing UPS switching into battery mode" %}

+Theory: an unexpected power spike occured in central Tallinn, my office and home were affected.
+The spike lasted a second or two.

+The homelab was protected by the UPS.

 ----

 (This post will be updated when more interesting incidents occur)